Fulby/VRTK/Assets/VRTK/Documentation/API.md

 Colliders are created for the controller and by default the selected controller SDK will have a set of colliders for the given default controller of that SDK.

-A custom collider can be provided by the Custom Rigidbody Object parameter.
+A custom collider can be provided by the Custom Collider Container parameter.

 ### Inspector Parameters